xTool D1 Pro is an upgrade to its previous model, xTool D1. The Pro version has some upgrades in its build, laser module, software, and electronics.

 xTool D1 Pro Review Video

 In this video I do an in-depth test of the Xtool D1 Pro on several materials with different power, speed settings.

 Subscribe to Mellowpine Lasers on YouTube for Laser tutorials and expert information- "Subscribe to Mellowpine Lasers YouTube Channel".

 Laser machines from xTool are well known for their mechanics and build quality. xTool D1 Pro also holds to the name with its all-metal build.

 xTool D1 Pro is an open-frame desktop laser engraver.
-Its frames are made of extruded aluminum, and the linear rails and wheels are made of steel.
+Its frames are made of extruded aluminum, while the linear rails and wheels are made of steel.

-It has a footprint of 28.5" x 9.8" and weighs around 15 lbs. xTool goes a level up on D1 Pro and also offers it in a red and gold color scheme.
+It has a footprint of 28.5" x 9.8" x 5.9" and weighs around 15 lbs. xTool goes a level up on the aesthetics of D1 Pro by offering it in red-gold or gray-silver colors.

 xTool D1 Pro is available with three laser power options, 5W, 10W, and 20W.
 The 5W and 10W modules have a compressed laser spot of 0.08 x 0.06 mm, but on the 20W module, it's 0.08 x 0.1 mm.